Install and run the Workbench CLI

 • 1 = User-actionable error (e.g., missing parameter, workspace not defined in the current context)

-• 2 = System or internal error (e.g., error making a request to a Workbench service)
+• 2 = System or internal error (e.g., error response from the Workbench server)

 Access requirements